Taste of Cities

 What to Eat in Mexico City

-Plate of tacos al pastor served in Mexico City
+Stacked tacos al pastor with salsa and tortillas in Mexico City

 Tacos al Pastor